Adrianne Lenker: Early life and education

-Lenker was born in Indianapolis and was raised in a Christian cult until the age of four, but primarily grew up in Minnesota.
+Lenker was born in Indianapolis, but primarily grew up in Minnesota.
+She was raised in a Christian cult until the age of four.

+Lenker has a younger sister, Zoë, and a younger brother, Noah.
+Noah is a musician who supported Lenker and Big Thief on a number of occasions playing Jew's harp on their song "Spud Infinity", and has also directed videos for Big Thief and Lenker's solo work.

 When Lenker was 5 years old, she was hospitalized after a railroad spike fell from the roof of a makeshift treehouse in the yard of her family's rented home in Nisswa, lodging itself into her skull and nearly killing her.
 She recounts the incident in the song "Mythological Beauty" from Big Thief's second album Capacity.

 After leaving the cult, the family began living out of a large blue van.
 They moved frequently, renting homes throughout the Midwest.
 They lived with a Russian couple and their five children in a two-bedroom apartment in Coon Rapids.
 They also lived with two women who were living an Amish lifestyle.
 They lived in a total of 14 different houses by the time she was 8 years old.
 Around this time, her father became disillusioned with the religion and they bought a house in the Minneapolis suburbs.

 She spent winters at her grandparents' house in Andover.
 Her grandmother is a watercolorist and the former owner of an antique store in Andover.

 Lenker was homeschooled.
 Her parents divorced when she was 12, and she began experimenting with substances in her mid-teens.

 She began learning music from her father, a musician and songwriter who played guitar and piano.
 He taught her basic chords as well as unconventional chords and melodies on guitar.
 She and her siblings took voice lessons.
 When she was 12, her father sent her on a bus through the Twin Cities to spend time with a musician who was a stay-at-home dad.
 He introduced her to different albums and worked with her on songwriting.
 Her father would also bring her to open mic nights, and she would play bars when she was 12.
 She taught herself to play guitar by writing her own music; she wrote her first song at the age of eight, and recorded her first album at age 13.
 She also studied martial arts extensively, and was state karate champion three years in a row.

 At some point, Lenker eventually enrolled in public school, but was not successful.
 She recounts that she would intentionally show up late for school in order to get lunch detention to avoid social alienation in the lunchroom.
 She did not attend high school and instead received her GED at the age of 16.
 She attended the Berklee College of Music on a scholarship provided by Susan Tedeschi of the Tedeschi Trucks Band, and started her first band there.